sbmkvp/phd_thesis/chapters/data-toolkit.md

 For complex data cleaning techniques such as filling in the gaps, we can use higher level languages such as R or Python through their scripting environments and linking them to our pipelines using bash.
-Security in terms of obfuscation can be done through hashing algorithms implemented by openjs, nodejs and R and for encryption, we can use the gnupg.
+Security in terms of obfuscation can be done through hashing algorithms implemented by openssl, nodejs and R and for encryption, we can use the gnupg.
 The toolkit being open source free software has the added advantage of being secure as well.

 ### Visualisation

+Tableu, Omniscope.

 ## Conclusions